lilek108/Environmental-Protection-Expenditures-2006-2024-Part-1/README.md

-# Overview-of-Environmental-Protection-Expenditures-2006-2024
+# Environmental Protection Expenditures (2006 - 2024) - Part 1: Overview

 # Project Background

 Environmental protection expenditures reflect government priorities in addressing key ecological challenges such as air quality, water management, waste treatment, and climate-related initiatives.

 This project analyzes official data from the Czech Statistical Office (https://csu.gov.cz/domov) to examine how environmental funds are allocated across regions, programs, and expenditure types over time.
 Using SQL-based data transformation and an interactive dashboard, the analysis explores spending structure, regional distribution, and year-over-year dynamics.
+The main focus of this, first, part is an overview of public available expenses, while the second part has as its goal deepening the analysis of this dataset.

 Key analysis questions: